onyettr/c-stack/README.txt

 Build
   make

+Tests
+  All functions are tested through test_xxxxx.c test harness 'check' test harness is used
+  Unity test harness

 ToDo
   1) Convert to a standalone library - DONE
   2) Provide ability to have fixed size Stack as a build option.